A timely word is like apples of gold in settings of silver. Proverbs 25:11

 Thanksgiving for Their Faith

 3 We are bound to always give thanks to God for you, brothers, just as it is appropriate, because your faith grows exceedingly, and the love of each and every one of you toward one another abounds.
-4 This is why we ourselves boast about you in the assemblies of God, for your perseverance and faith in all your persecution and in the affliction which you endure.
+4 This is why we ourselves boast about you in God’s churches, for your perseverance and faith in all your persecution and in the affliction which you endure.

 11 To this end we also pray always for you, that our God may count you worthy of your calling, and fulfill every desire of goodness and work of faith with power, 12 that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ.